-- the term of office of one Class of Directors will expire each year, and at each Annual Meeting of Stockholders the successors to the Directors of the Class whose term is expiring at that time will continue to be elected to hold office for a term of three years, and - the term of office of the persons elected as Directors in Class II at this year's Annual Meeting will expire at the time of the 2021 Annual Meeting of Stockholders.
+The authorized number of Directors of the Company presently is fixed at 12, with the Board of Directors divided into three Classes.
+Currently, each Class has four Directors.
+The term of office of one Class of Directors expires each year, and at each Annual Meeting of Stockholders the successors to the Directors of the Class whose term is expiring at that time are elected to hold office for a term of three years.

+The term of office of Class I of the Board of Directors expires at this year's Annual Meeting.
+The term of office of the persons elected Directors in Class I at this year's Annual

-Each Director in Class II will serve until the expiration of such Director's term or until his or her successor shall have been duly elected.
-The Board of Directors' nominees for election as Directors in Class II are John P. Abizaid, John M. Ballbach, Bruce A. Carbonari, Jenniffer D. Deckard and Salvatore D. Fazzolari.
-Ms. Deckard and Messrs.
-Abizaid, Ballbach, Carbonari and Fazzolari currently serve as Directors in Class II.
+Meeting will expire at the time of the Annual Meeting held in 2022.
+Each Director in Class I will serve until the expiration of such Director's term or until his or her successor shall have been duly elected.
+The Board of Directors' nominees for election as Directors in Class I are Kirkland B. Andrews, David A. Daberko, Thomas S. Gross and Frank C. Sullivan.
+Messrs.
+Andrews, Daberko, Gross and Sullivan currently serve as Directors in Class I.